DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 	- [x] Lock sections: The current state of all sections that can be hidden can now be locked or unlocked in the settings (#160)
 	- [x] Hide flags: Language flags under player names can now be hidden if enabled in the settings (#377)
 	- [x] Added a scroll to bottom button to the top bar
+	- [x] The settings/book icon was moved from footer to header for better visibility and to be always more "at hand"

 - **Auction**
 	- [x] Show item names (disabled by default, by @MiguelSOliveira)